thaoanhdang/uu-nlp.github.io/index.md

 <img src="{{ 'assets/images/logo.png' | relative_url }}" class="img-thumbnail" alt="logo">

-Welcome to the homepage of UU-NLP, the Natural Language Processing Group in the <strong>Department of Information and Computing Science<strong> at <strong>Utrecht University<strong>.
+Welcome to the homepage of UU-NLP, the Natural Language Processing Group in the **Department of Information and Computing Science** at **Utrecht University**.
 We are a highly interdisciplinary team working on computational models of Natural Language, led by [Albert Gatt](https://albertgatt.github.io/).

 Our work centres around a number of core themes, including:
 Models for automatic text generation and their evaluation;